 - 1. Monitor breathing and pulse

-- 2. Keep patient still
+- 2. Keep patient still.
+Reassure patient and keep calm

 - 3. Loosen restrictive clothing

 - 4. Be alert if patient vomits

 - 5. Nothing by mouth

 - 6. Report possibility of internal bleeding as soon as EMS personnel arrive on